charlesq34/frustum-pointnets/README.md

 Currently, we support training and testing of the Frustum PointNets models as well as evaluating 3D object detection results based on precomputed 2D detector outputs (under `kitti/rgb_detections`).
 You are welcomed to extend the code base to support your own 2D detectors or feed your own data for network training.

 ### Prepare Training Data
-In this step we convert original KITTI data to organized formats for training our Frustum PointNets.
+In this step we convert original KITTI data to organized formats for training our Frustum PointNets. <b>NEW:</b> You can also directly download the prepared data files <a href="https://1drv.ms/u/s!ApbTjxa06z9CgReyql8fsNz6SnXa" target="_blank">HERE</a> -- to support training and evaluation, just unzip the file and move the `*.pickle` files to the `kitti` folder.

 Firstly, you need to download the <a href="http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d" target="_blank">KITTI 3D object detection dataset</a>, including left color images, Velodyne point clouds, camera calibration matrices, and training labels.
 Make sure the KITTI data is organized as required in `dataset/README.md`.
 You can run `python kitti/kitti_object.py` to see whether data is downloaded and stored properly.
 If everything is fine, you should see image and 3D point cloud visualizations of the data.